RedisLabs/redislabs-docs/content/rv/quick-setup.md

 To start with a single database, provide the following details:

 1. Database name
+1. Protocol (Redis or Memcached)
 1. Dataset size - The estimated size of your data.
-You can specify 1GB for a small database.
+You can specify 1GB for a small database
+1. Define if you want to have database replication (note that when enabling the database will consume twice the amount of memory)
+1. Select [data persistence] (/Unification-patch-1/rv/concepts/data-persistence/) type
+1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/)
 1. Throughput - The estimated total throughput you expect from your database.
-You can specify 10,000 ops/sec to start with a small deployment.
+You can specify 10,000 ops/sec to start with a small deployment
+1. If you want to use Modules, select the Module you are unterested in

-Optionally, you can specify replication and a data persistence policy for your database, then enter the quantity of databases to create multiple databases on your Redis Cloud Pro subscription with the provided settings.
+Enter the quantity of databases to create multiple databases on your Redis Cloud Pro subscription with the provided settings.

-Once selections are made, save the settings entered row by clicking on the **Add** button.
+Once selections are made, save the settings by clicking on the **Save** button.
 You can add more rows by clicking on the plus button.

 ![add_database](/images/rv/add_database.png?width=800&height=444)

-Once done with all databases, click on **Continue**.
+Once done with all databases, click on **Next**.

 Behind the scenes, Redis Cloud Pro is performing a few operations based on your
 inputs: